Insert-Generic-Name-Here/Hamming-Code-Implementation/README.md

 ## Synopsis

-This is python socket made for testing the effects of the well known Hamming code.
+This is python/sage socket made for testing the effects of the well known Hamming code.

 ## Specifics